Autonomous Evaluation of LLMs for Truth Maintenance and Reasoning Tasks: Prompting

 \section{Prompting}

 In this section, we provide the zero-shot and few-shot used in the main paper experiments.

 The prompt for each dataset type provides the LLM with information on the problem type and the vocabulary.
 For informalization, we prompt the model to produce just a natural language description.
 We also provide the list of objects, predicates, propositions, and free variables in the formal syntax expression.
 For autoformalization, the LLM is prompted to provide just the formal syntax expression using the natural language description.
 Additionally, for first-order logic with a non-synthetic grammar, we provide the predicate names and arity in the autoformalization prompt.
-Two examples are provided for few-shot prompting.
+Example informalization and autoformalization few-shot prompts for the first-order logic dataset are shown in Prompt \ref{prompt:fshot_inform} and Prompt \ref{prompt:fshot_autoform}.
+Example informalization and autoformalization few-shot prompts for the regular expression dataset are shown in Prompt \ref{prompt:fshot_inform_regex} and Prompt \ref{prompt:fshot_autoform_regex}.
+Example informalization and autoformalization zero-shot prompts for the propositional logic dataset are show in Prompt \ref{prompt:zshot_inform_prop} and Prompt \ref{prompt:zshot_autoform_prop}.

 For \S A4, the prompt used for using an LLM to verify the equivalence of two formulae tells the LLM about the type of datasets (e.g., propositional logic, first-order logic, and regular expression).
 Using Chain-of-Thought prompting, the model is prompted to provide an explanation before giving a yes-or-no answer in a parsable format.
-Below are examples of the exact prompts used.
+Prompt \ref{prompt:fol_llm_verify} gives an example of the prompt we used for verifying two first-order logic formulae.